-Early studies showed a link between liver and gallbladder function and the use of ivy leaves; this helps the organs function better and release toxins from the body more effectively, thereby purifying the blood and reducing strain on these crucial systems.
+Early studies showed a link between liver and gallbladder function and the use of ivy leaves; it helps the organs function better and release toxins from the body more effectively, thereby purifying the blood and reducing strain on these crucial systems.

 Although research is still ongoing, the many properties that ivy leaves have already displayed suggest a significant antioxidant activity, which also means that they can prevent the spread or development of cancer.
 By eliminating free radicals and preventing mutation and apoptosis, ivy leaves can protect the body from a wide range of chronic diseases, including cancer.

-Other Common Names: Common ivy, true ivy, gum ivy, woodbine, winter-green, winter-grunt, kissos, bergflétta.
+Common Names: Common ivy, true ivy, gum ivy, woodbine, winter-green, winter-grunt, kissos, bergflétta.